John Boy and Billy

 John Isley (born August 15, 1956) and Billy James (born August 31, 1957), known as John Boy & Billy, are American radio hosts based in Charlotte, North Carolina.
-Their comedic morning program The John Boy & Billy Big Show broadcasts from 5:00 a.m. to 9:00 a.m.
-Eastern Time in several Southern and Midwestern states via syndication through Premiere Networks, primarily airing on classic rock, active rock, and country music stations.
+From 1986 to 2025, their comedic morning program The John Boy & Billy Big Show broadcast from 6:00 a.m. to 9:00 a.m.
+Central Time in several Southern and Midwestern states via syndication through Premiere Networks, primarily airing on classic rock, active rock, and country music stations.